 - 1 cup heavy cream

-- 1 tbsp fresh oregano chopped
+- 1 tablespoon fresh oregano (chopped)

-- 1/2 cup goat cheese crumbled
+- ½ cup goat cheese (crumbled)

 - maple syrup

-In a large soup pot add the bacon and fry it until crispy over medium-high.
+- In a large soup pot add the bacon and fry it until crispy over medium-high.
 Remove the bacon from the pot and set aside.
 Leave the bacon fat in the pot.

-Add the chopped onion and cook for about 3 minutes until it softens and becomes translucent.
+- Add the chopped onion and cook for about 3 minutes until it softens and becomes translucent.
 Add the garlic and cook for another 30 seconds.
-Add all the spices, curry, turmeric, cardamom, cumin, coriander, salt, pepper and stir.
+Add all the spices: curry, turmeric, cardamom, cumin, coriander, salt, pepper and stir.

-Stir in all the chicken broth then add the cubed butternut squash and apple.
+- Stir in all the chicken broth then add the cubed butternut squash and apple.
 Turn the heat down to a medium and cook for about 15 to 20 minutes or until the butternut squash is fork tender.

-Use an immersion blender to puree the soup on high until creamy and smooth.
+- Use an immersion blender to puree the soup on high until creamy and smooth.
 Alternatively you can transfer the soup to a blender and puree it that way.

-Stir in the heavy cream and bring to a boil.
+- Stir in the heavy cream and bring to a boil.
 Taste for salt and pepper and adjust as necessary.

-Garnish with fresh oregano and serve as is or top with goat cheese and crispy fried bacon.
+- Garnish with fresh oregano and serve as is or top with goat cheese and crispy fried bacon.

 - Spice Adjustments: Feel free to adjust the spice levels to suit your taste.
 If you’re sensitive to heat, start with less and add more as needed.